StatPal/DeepSynMRI/README.md

 # DeepSynMRI

-This is a package which uses deep learning method, Deep Image Prior, to enahance Synthetic MRI, especially effective for noisy MRI.
-The repository is based on the paper Personalized synthetic MR imaging with deep learning enhancements by Pal et al., [2022](http://doi.org/10.1002/mrm.29527).
+This is a package for deep learning ehancements to synthetic Magnetic Resonance Imaging (MRI) via a Deep Image Prior, that is especially effective in noisier situations.
+The repository is the underling code for the paper "Personalized synthetic MR imaging with deep learning enhancements by Pal, Dutta and Maitra", [Magnetic Resonance in Medicine, 2022](http://doi.org/10.1002/mrm.29527).

 ### Workflow
 The main workflow is: